 Everyone's an innovator

-Many think that innovation is the work of a few unique, creative geniuses.
-They're wrong.
+Many think that innovation is the work of a few unique, creative geniuses—and they're wrong.
 There's a role for everyone in an innovative organization.
-The innovation competency expert Kirton15 has found that everyone has the capacity to be creative.
-According to Kirton, people generally fit one of two profiles: those who prefer to take ideas and improve them, and those who prefer to find new ideas by doing things differently.
+The innovation competency expert Kirton has found that everyone has the capacity to be creative.14 According to Kirton, people generally fit one of two profiles: those who prefer to take ideas and improve them, and those who prefer to find new ideas by doing things differently.15

-We believe there's a place for both types of person in any innovation master plan framework and in any of the pivotal innovation roles we see emerging.
-Leaders should encourage their employees to innovate in the way that they're most comfortable with — whether improving on existing ideas or creating something new from scratch.
+We believe there's a place for both types of people in any innovation master plan and in any of the pivotal innovation roles we see emerging.
+Leaders should encourage their employees to innovate in the way that they're most comfortable with—whether improving on existing ideas or creating something new from scratch.

-Dr. Chris O'Connor has served as Creator, Guide and Network in bringing his innovation to life.
+Dr. Chris O'Connor has served as Creator, Guide and Network in bringing his innovative ideas to life.

-Chris got the idea that became PatientOrderSets.com in 2004 while working as a critical care in Mississauga, Ont.
+Chris got the idea that became PatientOrderSets.com in 2004 while working as a critical care in Mississauga, Ontario.
 Each day, he would admit several critically ill patients requiring life support and dozens of medical interventions.
-Each time, he would write down the dozens of different treatments they needed — by hand, from memory, and from scratch.
-It was time-consuming, inefficient, and potentially risky.
+Each time, he would write down the dozens of different treatments they needed—by hand, from memory and from scratch.
+It was time-consuming, inefficient and potentially risky.

 He could see how using prepared order sets for common situations could cut down the time clinicians and others spent writing down patient instructions.
-He also saw how using order sets could improve patient safety by reducing the risk that a practitioner would forget and instruction or have one misinterpreted.
-One day, he sat down to create some of the ideal order sets he had in mind — and he's been at it ever since.
+Chris also saw how using order sets could improve patient safety by reducing the risk that a practitioner would forget an instruction or have one misinterpreted.
+One day, he sat down to create some of the ideal order sets he had in mind—and he's been at it ever since.

 Today, PatientOrderSets.com provides order set content and technology to 170 healthcare institutions and organizations across Canada.
-In the last year, the company nearly doubled the size of its network and formed many new partnerships.
-The company's success stems in part from its approach to technology — and its embrace of the web's spirit of collaboration.
+In the last year, the company has nearly doubled the size of its network and formed many new partnerships.
+The company's success stems in part from its approach to technology—and its embrace of the web's spirit of collaboration.

 Your customers' feedback can be an important source of information that can spark innovation.
 Organizations have long used customer-research or focus groups to uncover their customers' ideas and observations.
 Today, social platforms and digital technology mean organizations can gather even more customer feedback more quickly.
 Crowdsourcing, communities of interest, blogs and other social media tools are enabling companies to accelerate their own innovation efforts.

-At Proctor & Gamble, over half of their new products are designed with input from customers and partners17.
-P&G customers offer feedback and ideas on new product designs through an online community, which shortens the design cycle.
-As well, customers tell the company how much they consider new products to be worth — enabling P&G to set pricing based on buyer expectations and "reverse engineer" products to fit that pricing.
+At Proctor & Gamble (P&G), over half of their new products are designed with input from customers and partners.17 P&G customers offer feedback and ideas on new product designs through an online community, which shortens the design cycle.
+As well, customers tell the company how much they consider new products to be worth—enabling P&G to set pricing based on buyer expectations and "reverse engineer" products to fit that pricing.

 The Commonwealth Bank wanted to engage their customers by inviting them to develop products and services through a site called Ideabank.
-Customers post their ideas to Ideabank — and they can vote on and discuss all the other ideas listed on the site.
-Popular ideas are considered by bank executives, who recommend whether to put an idea into action, and how best to do so.
+Customers post their ideas to Ideabank, where they can then vote on and discuss all the other ideas listed on the site.
+Popular ideas are considered by bank executives, who recommend whether to put an idea into action and how best to do so.

-If the Bank decides to implement an idea, then the source of that idea — and anyone who contributed positively to its development along the way — receives a financial reward.
+If the Bank decides to implement an idea, the source of that idea—and anyone who contributed positively to its development along the way—receives a financial reward.
 (If a small suggestion starts something that becomes much larger, due to others' contributions, the bank's executives decide how to compensate the people involved.)